 Note: In Spring 2012, I asked if the attention paid to MOOCs would lead to an arms race, of sorts, between participating institutions.
 (The Prestige Factor, May 2012).

 At the very least, I hope that greater attention to instructional content in MOOCS will generate more attention to the design of online courses.
 A more disciplined, team-based approach will improve the quality of learning.
-And it’s also nice that the basis of this competition is actually directed related to instruction.
-As any education marketing professional will tell you (if their employers are not within earshot), that instructional quality is not, sadly, a potent recruitment strategy.
+And it’s also nice that the basis of this competition is directly related to instruction.
+Education marketing professional will tell you (if their employers are not within earshot), that instructional quality is not, sadly, a potent recruitment strategy.

 For institutions, competition based on instructional quality introduces interesting possibilities.
 Although the initial attention paid to MOOCs was largely a result of the types of institutions that were first involved: “Free” courses from the “world’s best” (read: exclusive and expensive) institutions makes for a good headline.
 But the elite institutions are not significantly better prepared to offer high quality instructional content than other, less prestigious institutions.
 In fact, it could be argued – although difficult to quantify – that the focus on research that characterizes elite institutions, rather than teaching, makes these early adopters of MOOCs less well prepared to compete on this new basis.